Fish Nutrition

 Fish Diet

-The diet offered, needs to be appropriate to meet these different needs.
-In other words, it should deliver an appropriate amount of different nutrients, and be in a format that the fish can easily eat and digest.
-A good quality prepared food will provide fish with a balanced diet.
-This will include nutrients such as protein (which supplies the 10 essential amino acids that most fish require), fats (for energy and as a source of essential unsaturated fatty acids), vitamins and minerals.
-Some fish foods contain pigment enhancers, to bring out the natural colours of the fish (e.g., in the form of ingredients such as shrimp meal, Spirulina algae, and the carotenoid astaxanthin).
+A good quality prepared food will provide fish with a complete and balanced diet including all the nutrients they need.
+This will include protein (which supplies the 10 essential amino acids that most fish require), fats (for energy and as a source of essential unsaturated fatty acids), vitamins and minerals.

 Fish Feeding Tips

-• Err on the side of caution - over feeding is much more common than under feeding.
-'Over feeding results in incomplete digestion of food, which can lead to increased waste products excreted by the fish.
+- Overfeeding results in incomplete digestion of food, which can lead to increased waste excreted by the fish.
 This combined with uneaten food can then pollute the water.

-Fish Food Quality
+Food Quality and Water Quality

 Good quality foods use the right ingredients, manufacturing processes, and formulas to keep waste production to a minimum, whilst at the same time providing the fish with a healthy diet.